jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   - Find thieves tools under the body of one of the body after a solid D-100 throw of 91.
 - As night falls, Pan takes first watch on the top side of camp.
 - Weed and Qawasha snuggle up in a leaf den that pops out of nowhere.
-- Skogur and Undril get cozy on the bottom side of the camp.
-Big will they won't they situation as Skogur see's it.
+- Skógur and Undril get cozy on the bottom side of the camp.
+Big will they won't they situation as Skógur see's it.
 - The rest of the party breaks out and tries to get a short rest in as the rain continues to fall.

 ### Grungus Amongus
-- While everyone rests a bunch of humanoid frogs (Grung Frogs, around 3 feet tall) descends upon the camp.
+- While everyone rests a bunch of humanoid frogs (Grung Frogs, around 3 feet tall) descend upon the camp.
 - We can't hear or see much due to the heavy rain and darkness so Pan's warning's fall on deaf ears.
 - Luckily, the Frogs miss most of us, except Skogur, who is whittled down to 1 HP but is soon brought back into fighting shape.
 - Pan fails to light a tree on fire and kill one of the froggy fresh's.